The Lightbulb Moment

 When did I ever plan on having escargot at home?

 Who needs two sets of measuring spoons?

 Spatulas (plural)...
 I had a favorite I always used.

 The missing saucers debate was interesting.
 I learned that I prefer mugs and therefore the cups I'd moved [the ones the saucers went with] I wouldn't use either.

-Good for you, Denise!
-An important step to permanent decluttering (as opposed to a regular or semi-regular clear-out that simply makes room for new stuff) is to question the way you've behaved in the past.
+clear-out that simply makes room for new stuff) is to question the way you've behaved in the past.
 Ask yourself WHY you have so much, so many duplicates, so many nifty gadgets.
 How did you get into your overcluttered situation, and is it really serving you?
-What is really important to you, and what is simply in the way?
+What's really important to you, and what is simply in the way?